 Coffee body and clarity: Something to note

 It may come as a disappointment to some that no one way of making coffee is better than the others in terms of the coffee they produce, but at least it’s rather easy to explain why.
 There are two things most people will look for in a cup of coffee – body (i.e. the consistency and mouthfeel of the coffee) and the clarity of flavour (relatively self-explanatory).
 The annoying thing is that no one method of brewing coffee provides both of these characteristics to the extent that a coffee drinker at home might desire.
 Any given method is either a trade-off of one for the other or a balance of the two that doesn’t quite have enough of either.
 But like with most things, a bit of trial and error, and even trying all of the methods listed below, may produce the best cup of coffee you’ve ever had.
+And if you’re still not getting the usual buzz, why not try a new type of coffee?
+After all, you may find your new favourite.

 How to make coffee at home